Medical Records & Health Information Technicians

-- Anatomy and Pathophysiology for Medical Billers/Coders (83 hours) Oct 11-Dec 20, held on Mon, Wed and two Saturdays.
+- Anatomy and Pathophysiology for Medical Billers/Coders (83 hours) Oct 9-Dec 20, held on Mon, Wed and two Saturdays.

-- Medical Insurance Billing A-Z Plus (83 hours) held on Tue and Thu.
+- Medical Insurance Billing A-Z Plus (100 hours) held Oct.
+10-Jan 25 on Tue and Thu.
 NOTE: After successful completion of this class, you will be prepared to seek employment as a medical biller while taking the coding courses.

 - Coding courses include up to five separate courses offered in sequence beginning in January–June 2018.

-- Advanced Facility Medical Coding (83 hours), held on Mon, Wed and Saturday.
+- Advanced Facility Medical Coding (83 hours), held Feb 5-Mar 5 on Mon, Wed and four Saturday.

-- Introduction to CPT & HCPCS Medical Coding (63 hours), held on Mon, Wed and Saturday.
+- Introduction to CPT & HCPCS Medical Coding (63 hours), held Mar 7-Apr 11 on Mon, Wed and two Saturdays.

-- Advanced Physician Medical Coding (83 hours), held on Mon, Wed and Saturday.
+- Advanced Physician Medical Coding (83 hours), held Apr 16-May 16 on Mon, Wed and three Saturdays.

-- Advanced Facility/Outpatient Medical Coding (83 hours), held on Mon, Wed and Saturday.
+- Advanced Facility/Outpatient Medical Coding (83 hours), held May 30-Jun 27 on Mon, Wed and four Saturdays.

-Courses take approximately 10 months (596 hours of instruction) to prepare you to be successful in the industry as well as the national certification exams given by the American Academy of Professional Coders (AAPC).
+The above series of classroom-based courses, led by instructors with relevant industry experience, will include approximately 613 hours of instruction (approximately 10 months) to prepare you to be successful in the industry as well as the national certification exams given by the American Academy of Professional Coders (AAPC).